A glow up, an unexpected mentor and a whole lot of sex: How Penelope became the leading lady in Season 3 of ‘Bridgerton’ - KESQ

 instructed.
 Note taken.

-“Bridgerton” begins its third season with Part 1 on May 16 and Part 2 on June 13 on Netflix.
+“Bridgerton” Season 3, Part 1 is streaming now on Netflix.
+Part 2 will release on June 13.

 The-CNN-Wire